Stata

 -cwd -V

-: request 8 cores in shared memory environment.
-The requests appropriate number of computational cores to take advantage of the multicore nature of Stata.00:02:00
+: request 2 cores in shared memory environment.
+This requests an appropriate number of computational cores to take advantage of the 2-core site license for Stata.02:00:00

 : is the length of time needed for the job, 2 hours in this case.
-Job will be killed when this time has elapsed.h_vmem=1536M
+Job will be killed when this time has elapsed.h_vmem=4.8G

 : Amount of memory requested per core.
-The value given here will make use of all available memory on the majority of the nodes.
+The value given here is a sensible default, but you can use more or less as necessary.

 For more details about these and other available options please look at the page on Interactive jobs.